mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Congestion Control and Rate Adaptation {#congestion-control}

-Like any other application on the internet, RTP over QUIC needs to perform congestion control to avoid overloading the network.
+Like any other application on the internet, RoQ needs to perform congestion control to avoid overloading the network.

 QUIC is a congestion controlled transport protocol.
 Senders are required to